bnadlerjr/tavi/README.md

 # Tavi

+Note: This is Alpha software.
+Refer to GitHub issues for a list of features that still need to be implemented.

 Tavi (as in [Rikki Tikki Tavi](http://en.wikipedia.org/wiki/Rikki-Tikki-Tavi)) is an extremely thin Mongo object mapper for Python.
 It is a thin abstraction over [pymongo](http://api.mongodb.org/python/current/) that allows you to easily model your applications and persist your data in MongoDB.

 ## Getting Started